uQr/cordova-docs/articles/known-issues/known-issues-ripple-cordova.md

 Cordova 5.3.3 and below does not support Node.js 5.0.0 or above.
 Either use Node.js 4.1.2 with Cordova 5.3.3 or Node.js 0.12.x with Cordova < 5.3.3.
 A planned update to Cordova (version > 5.3.3) will support Node.js 5.0.0+.

-##**Build hangs when building for iOS with Cordova < 5.3.3 and Node.js 4.0.0+**
+##**Build hangs or does not execute when building for iOS with Cordova < 5.3.3 and Node.js 4.0.0+**

-If you use Cordova < 5.3.3 or below with Node.js 4.x.x on your Mac, you will see iOS builds hang.
+If you use Cordova < 5.3.3 or below with Node.js 4.x.x on your Mac, you will see iOS builds hang or simply succeed without actually executing.

 Cordova 5.3.3 is the first version of Cordova that supports Node.js 4.x.x.
 Upgrade to Cordova 5.3.3 or higher or downgrade Node.js to 0.12.x if you need to use an earlier version of Cordova.
 Note that 5.3.3 does not support Node.js 5.0.0+ so you will need to use a later version if you intend to use Node.js 5.0.0 or later.